argoproj-labs/argocd-operator/docs/reference/argocd.md

 ### Resource Customizations Example

-The following example defines a custom PV health check in the `argocd-cm` ConfigMap using the `ResourceCustomizations` property on the `ArgoCD` resource.
+The following example defines a custom PVC health check in the `argocd-cm` ConfigMap using the `ResourceCustomizations` property on the `ArgoCD` resource.

 ``` yaml
 apiVersion: argoproj.io/v1alpha1